-When you work with youth in schools, what do you observe about the ways in which they are understanding our world?
 What issues are they aware of and what issues are they not aware of?
 Also, when you talk with them about what to do in the face of racism—I know a lot of times our parents would say, you just have to be ten times better, you have to be perfect, in order to just make it.
 Has the way we talk about that changed?

 Yes.
-Theresa Perry, a scholar, teacher and community activist, makes a really interest point about how in a lot of ways the segregated schools of our past actually did a better job of educating our youth than the desegregated schools.
+Theresa Perry, a scholar, teacher and community activist, makes a really interesting point about how in a lot of ways the segregated schools of our past actually did a better job of educating our youth than the desegregated schools.
 And part of that is an identity focus.
 So back, before the “post-racial era,” – past making these laws where you can’t discriminate.
 It’s funny when I give these talks these days.
 I used to talk about interpersonal racism as a thing that’s not “pc” and no one really does it anymore.
 These days it’s kind of crazy.
 But the notion that we’ve gone past that because we have laws that don’t allow discrimination and supposedly there’s a social stigma associated with being interpersonally racist, so there’s this idea that we’ve eclipsed racism.
 So before then, there was explicit messaging around what people believed about you.
 So Black schools were saying, no one thinks you can do this, everybody thinks you’re not smart enough or intellectual enough.
 School [pre Civil Rights integration] was a place for creating a counter-narrative.
 Central to doing a Black school was centralizing this counter-narrative about Black intellectualism.
 That was at the heart of this.
 That we are doing this to affirm our humanity, to achieve freedom, to blow up this notion that we can’t do this.
 So that was explicit, and that was the jumping off point for learning how to read, etcetera.

 Perry argues that then in desegregated schools and moving into this “post-racial” society, a lot of the explicit messaging has gone away.
 But the reality is that the notion of black intellectual inferiority hasn’t gone away.
 So now it becomes confusing.
 It’s less of a leap when people are telling you, people think that you’re Black and you can’t do it, and you’re trying to fight it against it explicitly.
 In a world where people are saying race doesn’t matter, but you run into these situations where you feel that it does, but everyone’s telling you it doesn’t, that’s confusing, from an identity perspective for the child.
 So if schools aren’t being explicit about it, or worse, they’re complicit in creating that confusion around narrative, then you see a lot of the kids blaming themselves.
 In the work I do in schools, the students are the ones who are most likely to push against the notion that there are these big structural and cultural issues that are driving the issue.
 They talk about who’s trying hard enough, who’s making the right decisions.
 Not focusing on the fact that your school’s crumbling, or you don’t have enough books, or the school’s overcrowded, or nobody believes you can do this.